Charleston, West Virginia Dog Bite Attorney

 - Tetanus – If you are not up to date on your tetanus vaccinations, you may contract tetanus from a dog bite.
 Tetanus comes from a type of bacteria called Clostridium tetani, which can cause rigid paralysis in humans.

 You may be at risk of contracting any of these diseases after a dog bite in West Virginia.
 Always see a medical professional as soon as possible after a dog attack to receive the proper treatment, shots, and antibiotics to prevent related diseases.
-After taking care of your initial medial concerns, consult a Charleston dog bite lawyer at Tiano O’Dell, PLLC for legal help after a harmful dog bite attack, especially if you contracted a disease related to the injury.
+After taking care of your initial medial concerns, consult a Charleston dog bite lawyer at Tiano O’Dell, PLLC for legal help after a harmful dog attack, especially if you contracted a disease related to the injury.

 Seek Justice for Dog Bites in West Virginia

 While these laws sound clear cut, it is highly advisable to obtain experienced and effective legal counsel.
 Most negotiations are conducted with the negligent party’s insurance company.
-Each West Virginia dog bite attorney at Tiano O’Dell, PLLC has decades of experience negotiating claims with insurance providers and will work his hardest to maximize your chances of receiving compensation after an injury.
+Each Charleston dog bite attorney at Tiano O’Dell, PLLC has decades of experience negotiating claims with insurance providers and will work his hardest to maximize your chances of receiving compensation after an injury.
 A successful settlement will eliminate the need to take the bite case to court.
 If the insurance provider does not offer an amount that is to your liking, your lawyer will take the case to trial before a jury.
 We will not be intimidated by insurance companies.